lindeloev/mcp/README.md

 # Brief example
 `mcp` takes a list of formulas for `y` as a function of `x`.
-It infers at what `x` there is change from one formula to the next.
+The change point(s) are the `x` at which data changes from being better predicted by one formula to the next.
 The first formula is just `response ~ predictors` and the following formulas typically take the form `changepoint ~ predictors` (more details [here](https://lindeloev.github.io/mcp/articles/formulas.html)).

 The following model infers the two change points between three segments.